sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 ### 5.1.2.Physical Access

 Card access systems are in place to control and monitor access to all areas of the facility.
 Access to the Sectigo physical machinery within the secure facility is protected with locked cabinets and logical access controls.
 Security perimeters are clearly defined for all Sectigo locations.
 All of Sectigo's entrances and exits are secured or monitored by security personnel, reception staff, or monitoring/control systems.
+All physical access to Sectigo PKI facilities is restricted to authorized Sectigo employees, vendors, and contractors, for whom access is required in order to execute their jobs.

 ### 5.1.3.Power and Air Conditioning